ror-community/ror-site/content/registry/_index.md

 ROR developed its curation model following discussions and consultations with community stakeholders about how to approach curation.
 A number of factors influenced the ultimate model that ROR employs today.

 - Community stakeholders were not in agreement that organizations should control their own records
+- ROR metadata is based on public information about organizations that can be easily verified
 - Centralizing curation is a more scalable approach
 - Allowing for broad community feedback leverages knowledge and expertise from across the community
 - Allowing for community feedback helps to reinforce community ownership of ROR's infrastructure